Studio Search: 10 Questions to Ask Before Signing a Lease

 9. What is rent and how is it paid?

 Go into the space and studio hunt with a budget in mind.
-Be aware that utilities, space upgrades, deposits and insurance could be apart of this budget as well.
+Be aware that utilities, space upgrades, deposits, and insurance could be a part of this budget as well.
 Plan a few budget options and set a rent limit for yourself.
-Its also helpful to inquire how much your rates can go up each year.
+It’s also helpful to inquire how much your rates can go up each year.
 If you begin renting your space at your top maximum amount, you may not be able to afford to stay there long-term.
-Don’t forget to ask how rent is paid and when its due.
+Don’t forget to ask how rent is paid and when it’s due.
 Ask if a deposit is required for the space upon lease signing.
-Usually your first and last rent check are due on the day you sign a lease.
+Usually, your first and last rent checks are due on the day you sign a lease.
 Be sure to factor this into your studio budget plan.

 10. I love the space, when can I sign the lease and move in?

-When you find the perfect space, its best to sleep on this decision before pulling the trigger.
+When you find the perfect space, it’s best to sleep on this decision before signing the lease.
 Ask if there have been many people viewing the space and if there is much interest from other potential tenants.
 It may be good to view the space a second time or with a friend to make sure that this is the next studio for you.

 This time between viewing the space and signing the lease can be used to help evaluate and prepare for the move.
 You can get in touch with your insurance agent to figure out possible rates and you can get your finances situated for a deposit payment.
 However, if there are many people interested in this space, you may need to pull the trigger and sign the lease.